d2l-ai/d2l-en/chapter_introduction/index.md

-* Intelligent assistants, such as Apple's Siri, Amazon's Alexa, and Google's assistant, are able to answer spoken questions with a reasonable degree of accuracy.
+* Intelligent assistants, such as Apple's Siri, Amazon's Alexa, and Google's assistant, are able to respond to spoken requests with a reasonable degree of accuracy.
-  This includes menial tasks, like turning on light switches, and more complex tasks, like arranging barber's appointments and offering phone support dialog.
+  This includes menial jobs, like turning on light switches, and more complex tasks, such as arranging barber's appointments and offering phone support dialog.
   This is likely the most noticeable sign that AI is affecting our lives.
-* A key ingredient in digital assistants is the ability to recognize speech accurately.
+* A key ingredient in digital assistants is their ability to recognize speech accurately.
-  Gradually, the accuracy of such systems has increased to the point of achieving human parity for certain applications :cite:`Xiong.Wu.Alleva.ea.2018`.
+  The accuracy of such systems has gradually increased to the point of achieving parity with humans for certain applications :cite:`Xiong.Wu.Alleva.ea.2018`.
 * Object recognition has likewise come a long way.
-  Estimating the object in a picture was a fairly challenging task in 2010.
+  Identifying the object in a picture was a fairly challenging task in 2010.
-  On the ImageNet benchmark researchers from NEC Labs and University of Illinois at Urbana-Champaign achieved a top-5 error rate of 28% :cite:`Lin.Lv.Zhu.ea.2010`.
+  On the ImageNet benchmark researchers from NEC Labs and University of Illinois at Urbana-Champaign achieved a top-five error rate of 28% :cite:`Lin.Lv.Zhu.ea.2010`.
   By 2017, this error rate was reduced to 2.25% :cite:`Hu.Shen.Sun.2018`.
-  Similarly, stunning results have been achieved for identifying birds and for diagnosing skin cancer.
+  Similarly, stunning results have been achieved for identifying birdsong and for diagnosing skin cancer.
-* Prowess in games used to provide a measuring stick for human intelligence.
+* Prowess in games used to provide a measuring stick for human ability.
   Starting from TD-Gammon, a program for playing backgammon using temporal difference reinforcement learning, algorithmic and computational progress has led to algorithms for a wide range of applications.
-  Unlike backgammon, chess has
-  a much more complex state space and set of actions.
+  Compared with backgammon, chess has a much more complex state space and set of actions.
   DeepBlue beat Garry Kasparov using massive parallelism, special-purpose hardware and efficient search